If I had to name my favorite country in the world, that would be Pakistan.

 Clearance for all checkpoints

-Pakistani guide
+Pakistani local guide

 Entrance fees, cultural activities and guided tours to all places listed in the itinerary